Welcome to the Worldwide Greathead family my One-Name Study - Person Page 106

 Appears on charts:

-Charles Francis Robinson was born on 23 February 1828.1 He was the son of Daniel Robinson and Mary Ann Greathead.
+Charles Francis Robinson was born on 23 February 1828.1 He was the son of Daniel William Robinson and Mary Ann Greathead.
 He was baptised on 19 July 1830 in St Giles, Camberwell, London, England.1 He was a Lieutenant in the Royal Navy.
-He lost his commission due to insubordination, gambling debts and he finally deserted going to Cape Town where he died on an expedition on the Limpopo River.2 He died about 1850 on the Limpopo River.1
+He lost his commission due to insubordination, gambling debts and he finally deserted going to Cape Town where he died on an expedition with a companion on the Limpopo River.
+The companion returned without Charles, saying her had been eaten by a crocodile.2 Charles died after 1851 on the Limpopo River.1

 Sources of Information